fcynnek/Assignment_10/README.md

 # Assignment_10

- K. Cheng's Assignment #10 for Coders Campus Bootcamp
+Assignment #10 for Coders Campus Bootcamp

+This assignment was about consuming the API for Spoonacular and generate mealplans based on the endpoint being called via Postman.